-This easy, one-skillet frittata is a delicious and healthy way to use up any veggies, meats, herbs, and other leftovers you have hanging out in your fridge or pantry.
+This easy, one-skillet frittata is a delicious and healthy way to use up leftovers that you've already got in your fridge and pantry.

 Sometimes the last thing I want to do on vacation is cook, but this type of cooking is my jam.
 No kids in sight, a beautiful view from the window, a well-stocked kitchen, and all the time in the world.

 After a quick survey of the ingredients in the fridge:

 - yellow and orange bell peppers

 ...I knew I had the fixings for a great frittata.